-When defining the term: "book," an author would define how the printing press industry became a driving force behind the Renaissance arts movement, rather than writing on a specific product of the time period, such as the Guttenberg Bible itself.
+An author would define how the printing press industry became a driving force behind the Renaissance arts movement, rather than specifically writing on the a specific product of the time period, such as the Guttenberg Bible itself.

-As with the other styles, definitions can be used as a portion of a larger piece of research, to clarify the terms used in your paper, or definitions can clarify the entire essay's intentions for defining one major subject.
+As with the other patterns, definitions can be used as a portion of a larger piece of research, to clarify the terms used in your paper, or the entire essay can define one major subject.